The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Meisui](https://xivapi.com/i/002000/002924_hr1.png)\
 **Meisui**

 Dispels the Suiton buff, and in return increases the Ninki gauge by 50.
-Additionally, increases the potency of the next Bhavacakra used from 350 to 500.
+Additionally, increases the potency of the next Bhavacakra used within 30 seconds from 350 to 500.
 This ability can only be used while in combat.
 This ability has a personal cooldown of 120 seconds.

 # Ninki Abilities (oGCDs)